ahawkins/hawkins.io/_posts/2011-05-06-advanced_caching_in_rails.md

 The `expire_fragment` and `expire_action` methods work just like the ones described in the Rails guides.
 Only difference is, you can use them anywhere.
 Now we can easily call this code in an observer.
-The observer events will fire everytime they happen **anywhere in the codebase.**
+The observer events will fire every time they happen **anywhere in the codebase.**
 Here's an example.
-I am assuming a Todo is created outside an HTTP request through a backround process.
+I am assuming a todo is created outside an HTTP request through a background process.
 The observer will capture the event.

     class TodoObserver < ActivRecord::Observer